On this page:

 1.6 Open Sets and Closed Sets🔗

-Definition (Open Set): A subset O of a metric space is open if O is a neighborhood of each of its points.
+Definition (Open Set): A subset OO of a metric space is open if OO is a neighborhood of each of its points.

 We shall also use "open balls" to defined "open sets".

-Theorem (6.2): A subset O of a metric space \langle X, d\rangle is an open set iff it is a union of open balls.
+Theorem (6.2): A subset OO of a metric space X,d\langle X, d\rangle is an open set iff it is a union of open balls.

 Proof: